-The goal of this class is that students master the following abilities;
+The goal of this course is that students master the following abilities;

-Students can trace actions of a simple automata giving an input series of symbols and state transition functions of the automata.
+Students can trace actions of simple automata giving an input series of symbols and state transition functions of automata.

-Students understand the equivalency between deterministic and (generalized) nondeterministic finite automaton and regular expressions or regular grammar, and can utilize transform algorithm for each of them.
+Students understand the equivalency between deterministic and (generalized) non-deterministic finite automata and regular expressions or regular grammar, and can utilize transform algorithm for each of them.

-Students can express the features of regular languages as algebraic systems.
+Students can express the features of regular languages as an algebraic system.

-Students understand the meaning of the Chomsky normal form and given an arbitral context-free grammar, students can transform it to the corresponding Chomsky normal form.
+Students understand the meaning of the Chomsky normal form and given production rules of an arbitral context-free grammar, students can transform it to the corresponding Chomsky normal form.
 Students can explain the Chomsky Hierarchy.

-Students can explain the non-equivalency between deterministic pushdown automata and nondeterministic pushdown automata.
+Students can explain the non-equivalency between deterministic and non-deterministic pushdown automata.

-Students can explain the equivalency between pushdown automaton and context-free grammar and can utilize algorithms which translate one to another.
+Students can explain the equivalency between pushdown automata and context-free grammars and can utilize algorithms which translate one to another.

-Students can explain the equivalency of deterministic Turing machines, nondeterministic Turing machines, other variations of Turing machines and logical circuits, the universality and the bound of Turing machines.
+Students can explain the equivalency of deterministic and non-deterministic Turing machines, any other variations of Turing machines and logical circuits, the universality and the bound of Turing machines.